Your Questions Answered

 How do you officiate Memorial Services?

 A New Traditions Memorial Service is one of celebrating the life of the deceased.
-I ask family and friends to share fond memories and funny stories to show how the one they lost has touched their lives in various ways.
-As an Officiant, I facilitate this kind of service rather than to talk much about the life of someone who I have most likely never met.
-At past services I have attended, it bothered me when officiants took advantage of such situations to preach or pretend a familiarity with the deceased that the family knows is not true.
+I ask family and friends to share fond memories and funny stories that demonstrate how the one they lost has touched their lives in various ways.
+As an Officiant, I facilitate this kind of service rather than speaking much about the life of someone who I have most likely never met.
+At past services I have attended, it bothered me when officiants took advantage of such situations to preach or pretend a familiarity with the deceased that the family is aware is not true.

 Do you insert your beliefs into the Memorial Services you officiate?